Research Interests

 Methods: Expansion Microscopy (ExM), Stochastic Optical Reconstruction Microscopy (STORM), Structured Illumination Microscopy (SIM), Airyscan Microscopy

-II.
+III.
 How do primary cilia mediate Hedgehog signaling?

 The hedgehog signaling pathway is the key signaling regulator of embryonic tissue patterning and adult tissue homeostasis.
 Defects in Hedgehog signaling can cause a multitude of developmental diseases, such as congenital heart disease, and cancers, such as melanoma.
 Primary cilia, specialized protrusions on cell membranes, have an essential role in Hedgehog signaling in mammals.
 Our research objective is to determine the molecular mechanisms that underlie the regulation of Hedgehog signaling by primary cilia.
 Empowered by fast imaging and endogenous labeling technologies, we are able to directly watch and analyze the behavior of signaling and transporter molecules in action.